viky-ai/website/doc/guides/getting-started/index.md

 ## Best practices to start

-**Defining the scope and usage is your first priority before starting** any new project on viky.ai.
-It will help you create the more appropriate design for your agents.
+**Defining the scope and usage is your first priority before starting** any new project in viky.ai.
+It will help you create the most appropriate design for your agents.

 ### What is a postal address?

-- A _postal address_ contains usually a road, a number, a postal code, a town.
+- A _postal address_ usually contains a road, a number, a postal code, and a town.
 - It could also contain additional information about the floor, the apartment, the building.
-- It would be interesting to have the GPS coordinates of the town to use on a map for instance.
+- It would be interesting to have the GPS coordinates of the town, to use on a map, for instance.

 _Postal addresses_ could be slightly different from one country to another.
 So let's start this tutorial with French postal address!